EJM143/WebDev.CreativeProject1/README.md

 ## Grading
 Grading for Creative Projects is lighter with the chance to explore and learn without the overhead of having to match strict external requirements.
 My goal is to give you feedback, particularly on the internal requirements and documentation.

-This CP will be out of 10 points and will likely (subject to adjustments) be distributed as:
+This CP will be out of 100 points and will likely (subject to adjustments) be distributed as:

 - External Correctness (~50%)
 - Internal Correctness (~40%)
 - Documentation (~10%)

 ### Academic Integrity
 Creative Projects are unique in that students may look for outside resources for inspiration or assistance in accomplishing their goals.
 On occasion students may wish to use portions of sample code that has been obtained on our course website or others.
 In order to avoid academic misconduct for a Creative Project in AD 320 you must include school appropriate content.
 If I find inappropriate content or plagiarism in CPs **you will be ineligible for any points on the CP**.
-Ask the instructor if you're unsure if your work is cited appropriately.
+Ask Tim if you're unsure if your work is cited appropriately.
 Any external sources like images should be cited where used in the source code or (ideally) visible in a page footer.